practicalcomputerscience/MicrobenchmarkGPHLlanguages/70 - portability from Linux to Linux/README.md

 Curry (KiCS2) | yes, but with good portability | yes
 D | yes | yes | LDC2: yes; GDC: yes, with switch _-static-libphobos_ to get rid off dependency on _libgphobos.so.4_ | -15% with _-static-libphobos_
-Eiffel (Liberty) | yes, but with good portability | yes FreeBASIC | yes, but with good portability when _libtinfo5_ for terminal interface functions is installed on target system | yes | yes, with switch _-static_ | no measurable execution speed difference between dynamic and static linking in my microbenchmark program
+Eiffel (Liberty) | yes, but with good portability | yes Factor | yes, but with good portability | yes FreeBASIC | yes, but with good portability when _libtinfo5_ for terminal interface functions is installed on target system | yes | yes, with switch _-static_ | no measurable execution speed difference between dynamic and static linking in my microbenchmark program
 Gambit Scheme (only the "speed part" tested) | yes, but with good portability | yes Go | no | "not a dynamic executable"